timothyndungu/R-programming/README.md

 # R-programming
-This repository displays the codes I have run on R Studio
+This repository displays the codes I have run on R Studio and R Markdown